mavryk-network/flexmasa/README.md

         --smart-rollup-node-run-with="log-kernel-debug log-kernel-debug-file=/tmp/my-debug.log"
 ```

-If you have a kernel "set-up" file, Flextesa will pass it to the
+If you have a kernel "set-up" file, Flexmasa will pass it to the
 `smart-rollup-installer` when preparing the kernel preimage with the option
 `--kernel-setup-file=PATH`.
 The option `--smart-contract=PATH:TYPE` will
 originate the smart contract of TYPE at PATH.
 Both the smart contract and set-up